jay0x5/Aveon/README.md

 6. ### NO CENTRAL MESS:
    In a highly unlikely attempt of a credential breach into the network,since the person attempting the breach    will need to have physical access to each user device to actually try to manipulate secured CAT and gain access.

-# Upcoming Feature:
-## MDT [MultiDeviceToken] will let user log into their account from multiple devices without having to worry about exposing any sensitive data

 # But...
 How does it work?